 Spoiler: some days I choose change, sometimes, entertainment.

 I hope you will consider some of my favorite Christian romance books, most of which have great discussion questions at the end, whether you read them alone or with a friend!

 Reading Guidelines for Christian Romance Novels

 1: Watch your Emotions

 If you become more emotional than your circumstances warrant, then take a step back from reading Christian romance novels!

 2: Watch your Expectations

 Don’t expect your spouse to do and say the things these authors dream up.
-While they may be good things, it’s just like expecting yourself to be a Proverbs 31 woman fulfulling every verse all the time.
+While they may be good things, it’s just like expecting yourself to be a Proverbs 31 woman fulfilling every verse all the time.
 It’s just not gonna happen!

 3: Challenge Yourself